ONSdigital/eq-questionnaire-validator/doc/decisions/0002-define-proxy-mechanism.md

 }
 ```

-Variant choice is composed of a list of objects, these will be evaluated in the order of the list and the first matching variant will be chosen for display.

-A default variant may be enforced, e.g. one of the variants does not include a when condition and will be used if no previous variants match.

-An object has been used for the variants key to allow the id of each variant to be looked up efficiently.
+Each variant object can contain a content object and a when rule which governs whether the content should be displayed.

+Variants will be evaluated in order.

-Variants with a length of one should be disallowed since they can be moved out of the `variants` object.
+Variants with a length of one should be disallowed since they can be moved out of the `content_variants` object.

 ### Question